 Radiology Department of Salmiya Clinic

-Welcome to the radiology department of Salmiya Clinic Choosing a diagnostic facility is one of the most important decisions you can make.
-You want to be in a comfortable environment where staff is caring, knowledgeable, and accessible.
+Welcome to the radiology department of Salmiya Clinic, choosing a diagnostic radiology is one of the most improtant descisions you can make.
+You want to be in a comfortable environment where staff is caring, knowledgeable and accessible.
 Someone willing to take the time to go over all of your options and treat you as a person, not just a patient.
 At our facility, we pride ourselves on our patient service.
-We offer a knowledgeable staff, safe and proven procedures, and the latest in medical technology.
-We’ve created this web site for all of our potential patients.
-It includes specific information on our facility, technicians, and our state-of-the-art equipment.
+We offer a knowldgeable staff , safe and proven procedures, and the latest in medical technology.
+We have created this web fite for all of our potential patients.
+It includes specific information of our department: (Secretary, technician, equipments and the radiology doctor).

 BONE DENSITOMETRY (DEXA)

-//Bone Densitometry (DEXA) is currently the most widely used method for measuring the structural integrity of bones.
+Bone Densitometry (DEXA) is currently the most widely used method for measuring the structural integrity of bones.
 A DEXA scan documents small changes in your bone mass and is most often used to diagnose osteoporosis, a condition that often affects women after menopause but may also be found in men and younger women.
 The evaluation of bone health has become an essential component of your personal wellness.
-Donï¿½t let osteoporosis sneak into your bones.
-Let Radiology department of fair lawn do your bone density study to stay ahead of this weakening process.
+Donï¿½t let osteoporosis sneak into

 HOW DOES DEXA WORK?

 During a DEXA exam the patient lies face up, on a comfortably padded table.
 For the test to be accurate, you will need to remain as still as possible during the exam, but will be able to breathe normally.
 Scanning the spine and femur, sites where fractures occur most often, is considered the standard examination for assessment of osteoporosis.
-You will not feel anything during the exam as the scanner passes over your lower spine, hip or forearm.
-The entire test takes only a few minutes to complete.
-It is a non-invasive procedure that is painless and requires no injections.
+You will not feel anything during the exam as the scanner passes over your lower spine, hip or forear

 Conventional radiography is the oldest and most widely utilized form of diagnostic imaging.
 Our radiologists can use a variety of ways to produce an image, each tailored to provide the best view of the organ or structure of interest.